marcogemaque/football_db/README.md

 Kept the scraping and the transformation of the data within a single script with the URLs being abstracted.

 ## **Data Lake**
-Using Google's Cloud Storage (CS) in union with Google Big Query (GBQ).
+Using Google's Cloud Storage (GCS) in union with Google Big Query (GBQ).
 This way the data is always queryable (when necessary) by date, although we mostly used the actual CS as a source for the data to be transformed in SQL.

 ## **Data Model of Database**